danvega/danvega-dev-nuxt/content/blog/2021/01/07/a look ahead to 2021.md

 slug: new-year-new-me
 date: '2021-01-07T11:30:00.000Z'
 published: true
-excerpt: 'In this article, I have some exciting personal news to share and I want to take a look ahead at the new year.'
+description: 'In this article, I have some exciting personal news to share and I want to take a look ahead at the new year.'
 author: 'Dan Vega'
 tags:
   - 'meta'